David Berg: The Children of God/The Family (1968–1994)

 Berg and his family founded the organization Teens for Christ, operating out of the Light Club coffeehouse in Huntington Beach, California, in 1968.
 While in California, after encountering strong resistance from local churches due to his followers picketing them, he took the whole group of 40–100 people on the road.
 It was while they were camped in Lewis and Clark Park that a news reporter first called them "The Children of God".

+Around the end of 1969, about 200 members of the COG group established a 425-acre "colony" several miles from Thurber, Texas - a ghost town.
+This acreage was owned by the American Soul Clinic.

 In the mid-1970s, Berg began preparing his followers for a "revelation" he had about Flirty Fishing, or winning important, influential men through prostitution.

+By 1971, the COG claimed that it had 4,000 members, mostly consisting of teenagers and people in their early 20s.
+In November of 1971, COG's colony was evicted after a serious disagreement with American Soul Clinic's head Fred Jordan and other associates.

 In 1978, in an attempt to deflect public concern over some of his more controversial policies, Berg changed the name to the "Family of Love".
 In 1991, this was changed to "The Family", and in 2004 it was changed again to "The Family International".

 Berg lived in seclusion, communicating with his followers and the public via nearly 3,000 "Mo Letters" ("Mo" from his pseudonym "Moses David") that he wrote on a wide variety of subjects.
 These typically covered spiritual or practical subjects and were used as a way of disseminating and introducing policy and religious doctrine to his followers.
 Berg's letters admonished the reader to "love the sinner but hate the sin".
 His writings were often extreme and uncompromising in their denunciation of what he believed to be evil, such as mainstream churches, pedophilia laws, capitalism, and Jews.